 I ate organic food, did yoga, meditated, took care of myself, yes.
 Was it possible that I had the worst toxic soup planted right on top of my most crucial organs?

 Having a law and journalism background, I dug deep into research, and with every study I read, my heart got heavier and heavier.
 The symptoms of breast implant illness are sneaky and disguise themselves as other diseases.
-Apparently, silicone is not inert as some doctors and implant companies have claimed.
-It sweats and bleeds from the insertion.
-One of the studies I read showed that approximately 74 percent of women with implants had silicone migration to their lymph nodes.
+Apparently, silicone is not inert1 as some doctors and implant companies have claimed.
+It sweats and bleeds2 from the insertion.
+One of the studies I read showed that approximately 74 percent of women with implants had silicone migration3 to their lymph nodes.
 Another paper describes a particularly gruesome account of a woman coughing up silicone that matched the composition of her calf implant.

-Silicone also depletes your body’s collagen stores.
+Silicone also depletes your body’s collagen stores6.
 That’s why a lot of women with breast implants suffer from premature aging and joint pain.
-D4 (also known as octamethylcyclotetrasiloxane from silicone) has a proven impact on levels of LH and FSH—hormones that you need to ovulate.
-That points to why many women in that group report irregular periods, infertility, and early menopause, some as early as their mid-20s.
+D4 (also known as octamethylcyclotetrasiloxane from silicone) has a proven impact on levels of LH and FSH7—hormones that you need to ovulate.
+That points to why many women in that group report irregular periods, fertility struggles, and early menopause, some as early as their mid-20s.